Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Introduction

 \section{Introduction}

-Scene flow represents a 3D vector field that comprises point-wise motion between two consecutive frames of point clouds.
+Scene flow represents a 3D vector field that comprises point-wise or pixel-wise motion between two consecutive frames of point clouds or images.
 It provides a low-level and fundamental understanding of the motion of objects in a dynamic scene.
-Scene flow estimation can benefit many other fields such as robotics and autonomous driving.
-The low-level information of scene flow can also be extended to other tasks such as LiDAR odometry \cite{wang2021pwclo}, point cloud registration \cite{liu2019flownet3d}, etc.
+The low-level information of scene flow can benefit many other tasks such as semantic segmentation \cite{wang2021anchor}, dynamic object segmentation \cite{9527213}, LiDAR odometry \cite{wang2021pwclo}, point cloud registration \cite{liu2019flownet3d}, etc.